-Dimbutulu Gala is a small rocky outcrop lying on the edge of the massive Parakrama Samudraya reservoir in Polonnaruwa built by king Parakramabahu the Great (1153-1186).
+Dimbutulu Gala is a small rocky outcrop lying on the edge of the massive Parakrama Samudraya reservoir in Polonnaruwa built by King Parakramabahu the Great (1153-1186).

 There is a ruined stupa at the top of the open rock hill, a 16-step carved staircase on the bedrock at the south end, and a platform trace that seems to be a building trace at the northwest end.
-A terrace was confirmed at the southeastern end, but no stones was found.
-A quarry with rectangular wedge hole was found from the north and south sides of the rock indicating that this rock also supplied material for other buildings at one time.
+A terrace was confirmed at the southeastern end, but no stones were found.
+A quarry with a rectangular wedge hole was found from the north and south sides of the rock indicating that this rock also supplied material for other buildings at one time.

 A row of coarse cut stones with a side of about 20 cm extends linearly from the southwest to the northeast with a length of about 7.5 m indicating some kind of a building.
 However, since only the stone rows on one side can be confirmed, details such as scale and shape are unknown.
 It is unknown whether the stone rows formed the terrace or the foundation of the building.
 (Photo 7-1)

-Cut out stones remain in the remains of the quarry on the north and southeast sides of the rock hill, and from the shape of the rectangular wedge holes, it can be inferred that it is the remains from the Polonnaruwa era after the 11th century.
+Cut-out stones remain in the remains of the quarry on the north and southeast sides of the rock hill, and from the shape of the rectangular wedge holes, it can be inferred that it is the remains from the Polonnaruwa era after the 11th century.

 References